setchy/atlassify/CONTRIBUTING.md

 - The `release` label must exist, and the semantic-title and auto-label checks must be allowed on release-please PRs.
 - Branch protection for `main` must require the normal CI and triage checks; it must not require a `release/v*` branch.
 - Repository secrets must include `APTABASE_KEY`, `SONAR_TOKEN`, `CSC_LINK`, `CSC_KEY_PASSWORD`, `WIN_CSC_LINK`, `WIN_CSC_KEY_PASSWORD`, `APPLE_ID_USERNAME`, `APPLE_ID_PASSWORD`, `APPLE_ID_TEAM_ID`, and `NETLIFY_BUILD_HOOK_URL`.
-- The release and publish jobs use least-privilege `contents: write` and `pull-requests: write` permissions; validation jobs remain read-only.
+- Packaging and publication use `contents: write`; pull request notification separately uses `issues: write`, `pull-requests: read`, and `contents: read`.
+Validation jobs remain read-only.

 For a signing-only check, manually run the Publish workflow with an empty tag.
 Supplying a tag publishes that existing draft after all platform jobs succeed.